hacefresko/Bagley/README.md

     *   Searches for links inside the scope with [linkfinder](https://github.com/GerbenJavado/LinkFinder)

+    *   Searches for common vulnerabilities by statically analyzing JS files with [ESlint](https://github.com/eslint/eslint) and some rules taken from [eslint-security-scanner-configs](https://github.com/Greenwolf/eslint-security-scanner-configs)

 *   Dynamic_Analyzer: Performs lightweighted analysis among discovered assets, generating network traffic:

     *   Gets technologies used by the application with [Wappalyzer](https://github.com/AliasIO/wappalyzer)